suganyaS10/event_ticketing/README.md

 interpolated into the message rather than returned as structured data.
 A client currently has to parse prose to know which line to fix.

+**API documentation.** The endpoints are described in this README, but it is not the standard way of doing it.
+As a next step, I would add a API documentation.

 **Pagination** on the events listing, and **`lock_timeout`** in production so a stuck transaction queues rather than hangs.